Uniform Membership for Hyperedge Replacement Grammars and Related Decision Problems: Lower Bounds

-Observe that it is the application of $a \to H_a$ to the leftmost $a$-labeled hyperedge what defines how attachment nodes of the $x$-labeled edge and the $y$-labeled edge are glued with each other and with the external nodes.
-After the application of this production, attachment nodes of the next hyperedge with number from 1 to 6 are glued together; therefore, the application of $b \to H_b$ simply glues all the attachment nodes of the $b$-labeled hyperedge but it does not alter the form of the resulting string graph.
+The application of $a \to H_a$ to the leftmost $a$-labeled hyperedge ``assembles'' the string graph $\SG(xy)$.
+After the application of this production, attachment nodes of the next hyperedge with number from 1 to 6 are glued together; therefore, the application of $b \to H_b$ simply glues all the attachment nodes of the $b$-labeled hyperedge without altering the form of the resulting string graph.

-For the sake of comparison, suppose that $bba \in L(G)$.
+For the sake of comparison, suppose that $bba \in \Language(G)$.
 Then, we can construct a similar derivation with the only difference that $b \to H_b$ is applied instead of $a \to H_a$ at the antepenultimate step.
 Then, the first external node is glued with the first attachment node of the $y$-labeled edge, the second attachment node of the latter is glued with the first attachment node of the $x$-labeled edge, and the second attachment node of the latter is glued with the second external node.
-Thus, the resulting hypergraph is $\SG(yx)$.
+Thus, the resulting hypergraph is $\SG(yx)$ instead of $\SG(xy)$.